xamarin/Xamarin.Forms-api-docs/README.md

 This repository contains the source of the Xamarin.Forms API documentation.

-Support for Xamarin ended on the 1st May 2024 and so this documentation won't be updated, and any pull requests will be closed.
+Support for Xamarin ended on the 1st May 2024 and so this documentation won't be updated.
 For more information, see [Xamarin Support Policy](https://dotnet.microsoft.com/platform/support/policy/xamarin).

 ## Microsoft Open Source Code of Conduct